kushal118/milestone-project/README.md

 sign-up form.Also home page has a testimonial section where current member gave their testimonals.I have put the images of the members in a circle along with a border on the top which make that section look symentic.
 #### About us
+In About us I have put the describtion of the club.
+Below the describtion I have put the board member details along with pictures.I have added a hover effect on the picture of the members which will rise up and add color to the picture.Also added hover effect on more info.Clicking more info will extend the detail of the member.Also added the font family of Long chag it will look more amazing.
 #### Gallery
+I have added picture using flex box in order to make the pictures more responsive.Also I have added the hover effect on the pictures which will make images bigger and rise up.
 #### Sign up
+I have used Simple signup form with name